 Weight and Balance applies to any aircraft, and we will explain how it affects a small UAS, particularly a multirotor such as a quadcopter.
 Loading and Performance will be the subject of between 7 and 11% of the test.

 We will cover response to emergency situations and reporting requirements and related issues.

 We will review the duties of the member of a typical UAS crew, including the PIC (Pilot In Command) and the Visual Observer as they relate to FAA requirements.
 Other new material and practice questions added.

 The student will learn to apply the Phonetic Code, correct radio UAS radio procedures and other communications issues.

 This section goes beyond weight and balance to the effects of temperature and air density on the performance of a small UAV.

 Every pilot needs to be aware of the serious dangers presented by alcohol and drug use.

 I was granted one of the first 400 Section 333 exemptions by the FAA, and I am an active member of the Flight School Association of North America, the Academy of Model Aeronautics, the Association for Unmanned Vehicle Systems International and the Aircraft Owners and Pilots Association.

 I hold an instructor certification from the Florida Department of Law Enforcement and I have passed the FAA for Fundamentals of Instruction exam..

-I am the author of two eBooks, UAS Operations, which is the basis for this course, and The Droner’s Guide, from beginner to professional, both available at Amazon.
+I am the author of two eBooks, UAS Operations, which is the basis for this course, and The Droner’s Guide, from beginner to professional.
+Both are available at Amazon.